 Skip to main content

-Types of Incontience
+Types of Incontinence

 Stress Incontinence

 This is a loss of urine even though you try to “hold” it in.
 This may be due to weak pelvic floor muscles, or to increased pressure inside your abdomen (intra-abdominal) that is greater than your bladder’s strength.
-Sneezing, coughing and physical activity or exertion might result in urine loss.
+Sneezing, coughing and physical activity might result in urine loss.

-Intrinsic Sphincteric Deficiency
+Intrinsic Sphincteric Deficiency (ISD)

 This is urine loss as a result of weak urethra sphincter muscles and is considered a type of stress incontinence.